marco-willi/camera-trap-data-pipeline/README.md

 ## Configuration

-Parameters that define the behavior of some codes are defined here: [config/cfg.yaml](config/cfg.yaml)
+Default parameters that define the behavior of some codes are defined here: [config/cfg_default.yaml](config/cfg_default.yaml).
+To use a custom cfg create a 'cfg.yaml' file in [config/](config/) and it will be used instead.

 These need to be adjusted, for example:
 1. if a new question answer needs to be mapped to 'empty', e.g., 'no animal is here'